top of page

 Black Liberation Co-op Academy

-BLCA is our program for New Orleans’ Black workers, organizers, community leaders, entrepreneurs and families to explore cooperative economics as a path toward black liberation in New Orleans and beyond.
+BLCA is our 10-week program for New Orleans’ Black workers, organizers, community leaders, entrepreneurs and families to explore cooperative economics as a path toward black liberation in New Orleans and beyond.

 How can we as Black people create our own economic systems to meet the needs of our families and communities?